Our quality management team will review your work. We’ll get back to you as soon as possible, but this can take up to 7

 These pages explain how Scribbr defines editing, what we focus on and how we edit:

 Take care not to correct, change or add to the content of any text.
-If you must touch upon content because the student’s intended meaning is unclear, then you should always leave a comment to help the student make appropriate decisions while implementing your suggestions.
+If you must touch upon content, then you should always leave a comment to help the student make appropriate decisions while implementing your suggestions.

 All our services are performed in Microsoft Office (2013 or later).
 We do not work with Open Office, LaTeX, PDF or other kinds of software.
 All editors must be familiar with the functionalities of Word, such as Track Changes and comments.